Portuguese conquest of the Algarve

 The Portuguese conquest of the Algarve, the southern-most region in modern-day Portugal, occurred between 1238, when the castle of Estômbar was captured by the Order of Santiago, and 1249, when king Afonso III of Portugal captured Faro, Loulé, Aljezur, Porches and Albufeira.

+The Portuguese led by king Sancho I had already once captured Silves and the western Algarve in 1189, however this territory was retaken by the Almohad Caliphate just two years after.
+The majority of the Algarve was retaken by the Order of Santiago led by Paio Peres Correia, until king Afonso III moved to take the last Muslim cities in Algarve in 1249.

 Context

 The Portuguese had participated in the Reconquista practically ever since the foundation of the County of Portugal in 868.

-King Sancho I had captured Silves in Algarve in 1189, however the great Muslim city was retaken by the Almohads in 1191 and all Portuguese conquests south of the Tagus river lost, with the exception of Évora, which remained in the hands of the Order of Aviz.
+King Sancho I had captured Silves in Algarve in 1189, however the great Muslim city was retaken by the Almohads in 1191 and all Portuguese conquests south of the Tagus river lost, with the exception of Évora, which remained in Portuguese hands, by knights of the Order of Calatrava among others.
 After this setback, the Portuguese nobility gradually abstained from further participation in the recapture of Muslim-held territory back to Christian dominion, preferring instead to leave such initiatives to the Catholic military Orders and the almogavars.

 Paio Peres Correia

 The cross of the Order of Santiago.

 In 1234, the grand-master of the Order of Santiago Pedro Gonzalez Mengo decided to carry out the conquest of Alentejo and Algarve, south of the Tagus river and towards that purpose he relocated considerable men and resources to Alcácer do Sal, a town owned by the Order that was commanded by the experienced Paio Peres Correia, who was to be found there in February of that year.
 The Crónica da Conquista do Algarve recorded that "after he went there, immediately the moors were all in agreement and each worked towards defending their land", while previously they had been "in great disarray".